djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 [Open Mathematics - Minimal Propositinal Logic](https://openmathematics.org/package/minimal-propositional-logic)

-Thus minimal propositional logic can be defined as nothing but a collection of inference rules.
+Thus minimal propositional logic, indeed any logic, can be defined as nothing but a collection of inference rules.
-Some would argue that this is not what minimal propositional logic is, of course.
+Some would argue that this is not what logics are, of course.
-But to *define* it precisely in this way is certainly one way of doing so and arguably more useful than many an imprecise answer that a logician would give.
+But to *define* a logic precisely in this way is certainly one way of doing so and arguably more useful than many an imprecise answer that a logician might give.

 To continue, earlier it was claimed that we think and communicate intuitionistically.
 To see this, consider the statement "it is raining".